saikat-rog/Hack-WiFi/README.md

 ```
 sudo airmon-ng stop wlan0
 ```
-Your Wi-Fi connection is activated now.
+Your Wi-Fi connection is activated now and it is changed to wlan0 from wlan0mon